There are different types of treatment for patients with Wilms tumor and other childhood kidney tumors.

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
 (See the PDQ summary about Late Effects of Treatment for Childhood Cancer for more information).

-Clinical trials are ongoing to find out if lower doses of chemotherapy and radiation can be used.
+Clinical trials are being done to find out if lower doses of chemotherapy and radiation can be used to lessen the late effects of treatment.